 There are no extra connections on the dock itself, which is a shame, seeing as it costs £150.
 In terms of other ports, you don’t get a huge amount on the Surface Pro 6.

 The Surface range is also generally synonymous with bright colours, or smooth, spaceship grey plastic.
-But, for the first time, Microsoft’s launching a new Surface in matt black.
-The Surface Pro 6 is available in either black or platinum, which is bad news if you’ve enjoyed Microsoft’s colourful styles of the past few years.
+But, for the first time, Microsoft’s launching a new Surface in matte black.
+The Surface Pro 6 is available in either black or platinum, which is bad news if you’ve enjoyed Microsoft’s colourful styles on other devices.

 Microsoft Surface Pro 6 – Keyboard

 The Type Cover dock of the Surface Pro 6 measures 295 x 217 x 5mm and features a full QWERTY layout including function keys and a trackpad.